alexhuang91/sp12/hw2/README.md

 Where `FILE` is one of the following files (listed in order of increasing size):

-* `/home/ff/cs186/sp12/hw2/hw2/part2/test-micro.csv`: a simple synthetic graph (see a diagram at (TODO: link to diagram/micro.png");
+* `/home/ff/cs186/sp12/hw2/hw2/part2/test-micro.csv`: a simple synthetic graph ((see a diagram)[https://github.com/cs186/sp12/raw/master/hw2/diagram/test-micro-diagram.png])
-* `/home/ff/cs186/sp12/hw2/part2/test-sm.csv`: a little larger synthetic graph (see a diagram at (TODO: link to diagram/sm.png")
+* `/home/ff/cs186/sp12/hw2/part2/test-sm.csv`: a little larger synthetic graph ((see a diagram)[https://github.com/cs186/sp12/raw/master/hw2/diagram/test-sm-diagram.png])
 * `/home/ff/cs186/sp12/hw2/part2/enron-med.csv`: a subset of the enron database
 * `/home/ff/cs186/sp12/hw2/part2/enron-lg.csv`: the entire enron data set (this is really big, so only run this for fun!)